Use your rewards cards to pay for gifts with points, save at shopping portals and fly home using airline miles.

 Many rewards cards offer sign-up bonuses worth hundreds of dollars, if you spend a certain amount within a few months after opening the account.
 Our October 2016 survey found six cards with sign-up bonuses worth more than $1,000.

-For example, the Capital One Venture Rewards offers 40,000 miles if you spend $3,000 in the first three months, and the Chase Sapphire Preferred card dangles 50,000 points if you spend $4,000 in the first three months.
+For example, the Capital One Venture Rewards offers 40,000 miles if you spend $3,000 in the first three months.
+The Chase Sapphire Preferred card dangles 50,000 points if you spend $4,000 in the first three months, as does the Chase Sapphire Reserve.

 “I always get a brand spanking new card around the holidays,” Clancy says.